 All teachers work in the field of their certification, and all teachers have been highly qualified since the opening of Thomas E. Kerns in 2006.

 Professional development

-In 2016, we had 16.4 days of professional development.
-This was an increase of 1.5 days.
-We are strive to provide opportunities for our teacher to excel at their teaching.
+In 2015, we had 14.9 days of professional development.
+This was an increase of 1.2%.
+We are above the elementary schools with students like ours days of professional development of 10.5 days.

 Technology proficiency